Skip to main content

 Create a Tunnel to The Service

-With the cf ssh as mentioned before you can create a ssh forward tunnel to the management dashboard.
+With the cf ssh command a ssh forward tunnel to the management dashboard can be created.
 Use port 9200 to connect to the a9s Search Instance.

 $ cf ssh a9s-search-app -L 9200:d67901c.service.dc1.a9svs:9200